Ernyoke/certified-aws-solutions-architect-professional/03-networking/route53.md

 - Resolver server will store the records for the amount of time specified by the TTL in seconds
 - TTL is a balance: low values means less queries to the server, high values mean less flexibility when the records are changed

-## Route53 Public Hosted Zones
+## Public Hosted Zones

 - A hosted zone is DNS database for a given section of the global DNS database
-- Hosted zones are created automatically when a domain is registered in R53, they can be created separately as well
+- Hosted zones are created automatically when a domain is registered in R53, they can be created separately as well (we will have to update the name severs values after that)
 - There is a monthly fee for each running hosted zone
 - A hosted zone hosts DNS records, example A, AAAA, MX, NS, TXT etc.
 - Hosted zones are authoritative for a domain